deejaygraham/deejaygraham.github.io/src/content/posts/2014-03-04-my-coding-dojo-checklist.md

 layout: post
 title: My Coding Dojo Checklist
 published: true
-categories: [ tdd, deliberate-practice ]
+tags: [ tdd, deliberate-practice ]
 ---
 I have been running a series of TDD-focussed coding dojos for a while now, mainly using the brilliant [cyber-dojo](http://www.cyber-dojo.com/) platform